 Diana Henry is brilliant at this and as Marina O’Loughlin pointed out in a recent Sunday Times interview (paywall, sorry), it’s the “small bursts of genius … that make her recipes so remarkable.”
 She hasn’t written a book I don’t like but Cook Simple and From The Oven To The Table have been permanent fixtures on my kitchen table for the past few months.
 I’m also a fan of Rukmini Iyer’s Roasting Tin series.

 Rachel Roddy‘s Guardian column and her books Five Quarters and Two Kitchens (which I missed out of my photo because I have lock-down brain) are a constant inspiration.
 Like Diana she writes so well it’s sometimes a while before her books make it to the kitchen from my bedside table.
 As the mother of a young son and partner of a vegetarian, her recipes hit the spot for so many people and she is such a friendly voice.
 It’s like having your favourite sister in the kitchen.
-Rachel has a new book out in July, The A-Z of Pasta.
+Rachel has a new book out soon, The A-Z of Pasta.

 Her recipe for vignarola, a Roman dish of spring vegetables braised with olive oil, white wine and water, is an absolute cracker.
 We ate it as a side but it was the star of the show and you could easily make it the main event, along with some crusty bread.

 I’ve been revisiting books by Simon Hopkinson (for a version of his mum’s Lancashire cheese and potato pie), Elisabeth Luard and Hattie Ellis.
 Elisabeth’s new book, Preserving, Potting and Pickling, is quite simply brilliant.
 So many books in this category just trot out the same old recipes (honourable exceptions being Kylee Newton’s The Modern Preserver and Preserving by Oded Schwartz).